alibaba/fish-redux/doc/concept/static-flow-adapter.md

 # StaticFlowAdapter

--   The template is an Array that accepts map like data driven.
+-   The template is an Array that accepts map-like data driven.
 -   The template receives an array of Dependents.
--   It's very much like a flatMap + compact operation abstractly.
+-   It's similar with a flatMap + compact operation abstractly.
 -   Sample Code

 ```dart